The Division of Pediatric Otolaryngology advances complex specialty care for Mayo Clinic's youngest patients.

 The Department of Otolaryngology — Head and Neck Surgery aims to expand access and quality of care by using established international communities and resources.
 Clinicians and investigators participate in bidirectional education with the goal of sharing the expertise learned in international settings and creating the best treatment protocols.

-Velopharyngeal insufficiency, the inadequate closing of the velopharyngeal sphincter often due to a congenital abnormality, can result in problems such as hypernasal speech or regurgitation of fluids through the nose when swallowing.
+The inadequate closing of the velopharyngeal sphincter (velopharyngeal insufficiency), which is often due to a congenital abnormality, can result in problems such as hypernasal speech or regurgitation of fluids through the nose when swallowing.
 Treatment options for velopharyngeal insufficiency include various surgical techniques or the use of injectable filler.

 Aerodigestive tract disorders

-Proper neurological and anatomic development of the upper aerodigestive tract is essential for normal feeding and breathing.
-Ongoing Mayo research into disorders of the upper aerodigestive tract includes:
+Proper neurological and anatomical development of the upper aerodigestive tract is essential for normal feeding and breathing.
+The Division of Pediatric Otolaryngology's research into disorders of the upper aerodigestive tract includes:

 - Collaboration among aerodigestive team members to evaluate this patient population by establishing a national registry, best-practice guidelines and outcomes reporting

 - Ongoing studies to better understand the health needs and challenges of children with pediatric feeding disorders who also have aerodigestive diagnoses, with the goal of enhancing outcomes such as improved growth and feeding and decreased aspiration

 The division's research into middle ear infections (otitis media) and adenotonsillar disease include: